 Remove tortilla bowls from baking sheet and let cool.
 Reserve baking sheet with foil and spray again with cooking spray.
 Turn on broiler.

 Hold romaine head at root end and chop coarsely.

 Halve and peel shallot.
 Cut halves into ¼" dice.

 Roast the Corn

-Set cooled tortilla bowls aside.
-Place corn and garlic on prepared baking sheet used to bake tortilla bowls.
-Toss with 1 Tbsp. olive oil and a pinch of salt and pepper.
+Place corn and garlic on baking sheet used to bake tortilla bowls.
+Toss with 1 Tbsp. olive oil, ¼ tsp. salt, and a pinch of pepper.
 Spread into a single layer and broil until beginning to blister, 3 minutes.
-Carefully remove baking sheet from broiler.
-Toss corn and return to broiler until lightly charred, 3 minutes.
-Remove from oven.

-Combine sour cream, red wine vinegar, 1 Tbsp. water, and half the chipotle seasoning in a large mixing bowl.
-Taste, and add more chipotle seasoning if desired.
+Combine sour cream, red wine vinegar, 1 Tbsp. water, and half the sazon seasoning in a large mixing bowl.
+Taste, and add more sazon seasoning if desired.

-Scoop salad into a tortilla bowl and top with roasted corn kernels and cotija cheese.
+Plate dish as pictured on front of card, scooping salad into tortilla bowl and topping with roasted corn kernels and cotija cheese.
+Bon appétit!